nowiczenkoandrzej/PhotoEditor/README.md

 }
 ```

 At the beginnig of develompent I decided to store all pictures as bitmaps in database.
-I created special **TypeConverter** for Bitmaps to convert them to ByteArrays, because Bitmaps can't be stored in Room Database.
+I created special **TypeConverter** for Bitmaps to convert them to ByteArrays because Bitmaps can't be stored in Room Database.
 It resulted in long loading time in list fragment, so I deciced to store Uri path in database what decreased loading time a lot.

 ## Functionality